Ham Wall: Threats

 Greater unpredictability in the UK climate may lead to heavy summer rains which would adversely affect ground-nesting birds, invertebrates and other wildlife.
 Although this inland site is not directly threatened by saltwater incursion in the same way as east coast reserves like RSPB Minsmere and Titchwell Marsh, sea level rise will make the drainage of the Somerset Levels more difficult and current water-pumping facilities may become inadequate.

 Despite Environment Agency planning, recent significant river flooding events occurred on the Levels in November 2012 and following Cyclone Dirk in winter 2013–2014, the latter leaving 6,900 ha of agricultural land under water for over a month.
+Further flooding occurred in the winters of 2023/4 and 2025/6.

+The risk of flooding was increased historically by the drainage of the peat soils, leading to soil shrinkage and a lower surface.
+More recently, cultivation of maize has led to soil loss, since the ground is largely exposed while the crop is growing, and left clear in the winter, leading to loss of soil in heavy rain, again lowering the surface and polluting the waterways with excess nutrients, soil and pesticides.

 Water-based sports and recreation elsewhere in the Levels could possibly enable non-native species to invade the wetlands, and the number of visitors to the area can cause congestion on local roads, particularly those coming for the winter evening starling roost.